-Anne-Marie Sandler is a training analyst in adult, adolescent and child analysis and a Distinguished Fellow at the British Psychoanalytic Society.
+Anne-Marie Sandler (1925-2018) was a training analyst in adult, adolescent and child analysis and a Distinguished Fellow at the British Psychoanalytical Society.

 Anne-Marie Sandler was born in December 1925 in Geneva where she lived until she moved to London in her twenties.
 In Switzerland she worked with Piaget and this included carrying out research for UNESCO on children’s developing notion of homeland and foreignness.
 Between 1950 and 1954 she trained as a child analyst at the Hampstead Clinic and then between 1965 and 1968 as a psychoanalyst at the British Psychoanalytical Society.

 Some months before she qualified in 1954, Anne-Marie was given the opportunity to work at the Hampstead Clinic on a project set up by Anna Freud with a small group of young children who were congenitally blind.
 Besides running a day nursery for blind children, they undertook the analytic treatment of these children, discussed their development with their mothers and visited them in their homes.
 The many observations they recorded formed the basis of the papers that she published by herself as well as with D. Wills.
 They indicated their findings that children who are born blind from birth show a degree of fixation to the very earliest phase of development during which the passive experience of bodily gratification is dominant.
 The degree to which progress towards mastery of the external environment can be made was seen to be a function of the degree of skill inherent in the maternal care which they received.
 At the time when the sighted baby increasingly uses his hands to discover and explore new sources of stimulation, and to organise and differentiate his world, the blind baby meets with many difficulties in this movement forwards.
 Not only are reaching and localising difficult to achieve without sight but the lack of vision also makes the world of inanimate objects much less interesting.
 Such babies are much more dependent on their mothers for this movement outwards.